DeliaCraciun/TCP-UDP-message-manager/README.md

 - **Connection Handling**: Manages new TCP connections and checks for existing clients.
 - **Topic Management**: Handles UDP packets for topic updates, broadcasting to subscribed TCP clients.

-## Usage
-- Run the server: `command for running server`.
-- Connect with a client: `command for running client`.

-## Dependencies
-List of libraries and dependencies used.

-## Contributing
-Guidelines for contributing to the project.

-## License
-Project license information.